macioosch/reverse-ssh-tunnel-pierogies/tunneling.markdown

 You shouldn't be asked for a password, and you should log in as the user you created to your home PC.

-Now, create a short script (let's say you'll save it as `~/bin/tunnel.sh`, the username of the user you created is `jdoe` and your URL is `johndoe.mydomain.org`):
+Create a short script (let's say you'll save it as `~/bin/tunnel.sh`, the username of the user you created is `jdoe` and your URL is `johndoe.mydomain.org`):

     #!/usr/bin/env bash
     # command that establishes a reverse ssh tunnel